Ingleby Barwick: Norman era

-After the Norman invasion The Manor of Barwick was given to Robert Malet the son of William Malet, King William's great chamberlain.
-In the 13th century the land was owned by the Priors of Guisborough & Jervaulx until the dissolution of monasteries.
-Ingleby and Barwick were two separate places.
-Between the 14th to 17th century, it is not known when Barwick merged with Ingleby as a parish.
+After the Norman Conquest in 1066, the Manor of Barwick was given to Robert Malet, the son of William Malet, William the Conqueror's great chamberlain.
+In the 13th century the land was owned by the Priors of Guisborough Priory and Jervaulx Abbey until the Dissolution of the Monasteries.
 Between the 14th and 16th centuries landowners in the area included the Percys of Northumberland and the Parrs of Nottingham.

 Renaissance

 The Middle Ages are considered to have ended with the Renaissance in the mid 15th century.
 In the 17th century the Manor of Barwick was sold to Sir Thomas Lynch, Governor of Jamaica and then to Sir William Turner of Kirkleatham.

 Modern

-After 1611, It is not known when the two separate places of Barwick and Ingleby combined there name or if Ingleby develop as a separate settlement or spawned from and then re-merged with Barwick.
-The land was in the ownership of the Turner's, with them gaining profits from the land used to support a free school and hospital at Kirkleatham.
+After 1611, it is not known when the two separate places of Barwick and Ingleby combined their names or if Ingleby developed as a separate settlement or spawned from and then re-merged with Barwick.
+The land was in the ownership of the Turners, with them gaining profits from the land used to support a free school and hospital at Kirkleatham.